 Director nominations to be included in the proxy statement (Proxy Access).
 We have adopted proxy access, whereby a stockholder (or a group of up to 20 stockholders) who has held at least 3% of our stock for three years or more may nominate a director and have that nominee included in our proxy materials, provided that the stockholder and nominee satisfy the requirements specified in our Bylaws.
 Any stockholder who intends to use these procedures to nominate a candidate for election to the Board for inclusion in our 2025 proxy statement must satisfy the requirements specified in our Bylaws and must provide notice to our Corporate Secretary, which must be received no earlier than the close of business on October 29, 2024 and no later than the close of business on November 28, 2024.
 The notice of proxy access must include information specified in our Bylaws, including information concerning the nominee and information about the stockholder's ownership of and agreements related to our stock.
-If the 2025 annual meeting is advanced or delayed more than 30 days from the anniversary of the 2024 Annual Stockholder's Meeting, a stockholder seeking to nominate a candidate for election to the Board pursuant to the proxy access provisions of the Bylaws must submit notice of any such nomination no earlier than the close of business on the later of the 120th day prior to such annual meeting or the 10th day following the day Intel first publicly announces such meeting date.
+If the 2025 annual meeting is advanced or delayed more than 30 days from the anniversary of the 2024 Annual Stockholders' Meeting, a stockholder seeking to nominate a candidate for election to the Board pursuant to the proxy access provisions of the Bylaws must submit notice of any such nomination no earlier than the close of business on the 150th day prior to such annual meeting and not later than the close of business on the later of the 120th day prior to such annual meeting or the 10th day following the day Intel first publicly announces such meeting date.